Transferring into CJPP

 Students interested in applying to transfer into the CJPP major are encouraged to speak with a member of the CJPP program before pursuing next steps.
 Please email cjpp@uoguelph.ca.

-CJPP Major Transfer Requirements for U of Guelph Students
+Transfer Requirements for U of Guelph Students Currently Enrolled in a BA Degree Program

-CJPP Major Transfer Requirements for Students Transferring from other Institutions
+Transfer Requirements for Non-U of Guelph Students Transferring from other Institutions

-Students from other institutions who transfer to the University of Guelph and wish to declare the CJPP major must also meet the above requirements.
+There is no direct entry for transfer students to the CJPP major from other institutions.
+Students from other institutions who transfer to a different program at the University of Guelph and wish to declare the CJPP major must also meet the above requirements and follow the above application instructions.
 If external transfer students are granted credit for one or more of the foundation courses listed above, then they must attain an overall average of 70% or better in the remaining required CJPP foundation courses to be eligible to apply to transfer.